Choosing a Volunteer Abroad Organisation

 “The volunteer fees are very low, so that must mean this organisation isn’t making any profit.”

 Wrong again!
 The prices may be low because they are not sending any money to the projects with which they work.
-If an organisation is taking volunteer fees, a portion of this should be donated to the projects directly, making sure they have the funds necessary to carry out their important work, as well as support the volunteers on site.
+If an organisation is taking volunteer fees, they should donate a portion of this to the projects directly, making sure they have the funds necessary to carry out their important work, as well as support the volunteers on site.
 Many organisations do not do this, allowing them to keep their fees low and entice more clients.

 Can you verify where your volunteer placement fee is going?
 Do they have independently audited reports verifying that their income is used for charitable donations and activities?
 While legitimate non-profits may not be able to break down your donation pound by pound or dollar by dollar, they should still be able to provide evidence that all volunteer fees are spend appropriately and not placed in their own pockets.